Harsh-Banswal/MRI-TUMOR-SEGEMENTATION-NeuroSeg-/README.md

 Automated Web System using **UNet**, **GrabCut**, **MaxFlow**, and **Random Forest**.

-All the required libraries are in the req.txt file just run (pip install -r req.txt)
+All the required libraries are in the requirements.txt file just run (pip install -r requirements.txt)

 Project Overview
 This project performs **MRI brain tumor segmentation & classification** using: